The Tahoe to Yosemite Trail

 My point is to encourage you to craft your own unique route across the Northern Sierras to Yosemite that suits you, your fitness, your gear, and your experience.
 Read on, then drop me an email, and I'll consult.

-This gentle entry reduces the shock put on your body from a heavy backpack, from unaccoustomed altitude, and from hiking uphill for the first few days of your trip.
-Plus, you have been jogging and working out to get ready for this trip.
+This gentle entry reduces the shock put on our body from a heavy backpack, from unaccoustomed altitude, and from hiking uphill for the first few days of our trip.
+Plus, you have been jogging and working out to get ready for this trip, right?.

 The Second Advantage to Meeks Bay is that it starts your trip in the Desolation Wilderness, a most beauitiful place as you will see on the next few pages, despite its heavy over use.